 \section{Mode activation for spectra of seed waves}

 We extend the analysis of Section~\ref{sec:spectrumAW} to a spectrum of seed waves sampled from an energy distribution with decay index $s=1$.
 Figure~\ref{fig:FIGURE_A1} shows the corresponding wave activation dynamics.
 As outlined in Figure~\ref{fig:MSHOCK_G4_s25_HR_sPEC10}, seed waves at scales above the cutoff (Equation~\ref{eq:mink}) are activated and propagate far downstream of the shock.
-From Equation~(Equation~\ref{eq:mink}) and a suitable length contraction of the wave scale, we estimate the downstream cutoff as
+From Equation~(Equation~\ref{eq:mink}) and a suitable length contraction of the wave scale, we estimate the downstream cutoff in the cold plasma limit as

 Figure~\ref{fig:FIGURE_A1} (panel c) evaluates Fourier spectra of upstream and downstream wave scales.
 Propagating modes roughly appear above the limit estimated in Equation~(\ref{eq:downlimit}), indicated by a red dashed line.
 The plasma frequency cutoff acts like a high-pass filter with the overall energy distribution following the slope of the seed wave spectrum.